frntc/SIDKick-pico/README.md

 </tr>
 <tr>
 <td>  <img  height="150"  src="Images/hos_5.jpg">  </td>
 <td>For a little more you can get the 2040DAC version from *official* sellers.
-And you don't just take copyrighted images from others either...
+And you don't just take images from others either without permission...
 </tr>
 </table>